joe-allen/overleaonline/wp-content/plugins/user-role-editor/readme.txt

 == Changelog =

-= [4.62] 05.05.2022 =
+= [4.64.2] 19.02.2024 =
-* Update: Marked as compatible with WordPress 6.0
+* Update: Marked as compatible with WordPress 6.4.3
-* New: It's possible to translate custom role names using [PolyLang](https://wordpress.org/plugins/polylang/) plugin.
+* Update: URE_Advertisement: rand() is replaced with wp_rand().
+* Update: URE_Ajax_Proccessor: json_encode() is replaced with wp_json_encode().
+* Update: User_Role_Editor::load_translation(): load_plugin_textdomain() is called with the 2nd parameter value false, instead of deprecated ''.
+* Update: URE_Lib::is_right_admin_path(): parse_url() is replaced with wp_parse_url().
-* Update: URE does not sort roles in WordPress dropdown lists.
-In order to sort roles by name return 'name' from 'ure_sort_wp_roles_list' filter.
+* Update: URE_Lib::user_is_admin() does not call WP_User::has_cap() to enhance performance.
-* Update: User capabilities view page minor CSS enhancements.
-* Update: Settings->About: "Donate" link was removed.
+* Update: Plugin version was added to CSS loaded to the "Users", "Users->User Role Editor", "Settings->User Role Editor" pages.
+* Update: All JavaScript files are loaded in footer now.
+* Fix: "Users->Add New Users".
+Unneeded extra '<table></table>' HTML tags was removed (thanks to Alejandro A. for this bug report).

-= [4.61.2] 01.03.2022 =
+= [4.64.1] 24.10.2023 =
-* Update: Marked as compatible with WordPress 5.9.1
+* Update: Marked as compatible with WordPress 6.4
-* Fix: "Users->Add New" page - other selected roles were not saved.
-* Update: URE uses WordPress notification styles for own operation result output.
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Creation of dynamic property URE_Editor::$hide_pro_banner is deprecated in /wp-content/plugins/user-role-editor/includes/classes/editor.php on line 166
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Creation of dynamic property URE_Role_View::$caps_to_remove is deprecated in /wp-content/plugins/user-role-editor/includes/classes/role-view.php on line 23
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Function utf8_decode() is deprecated in /wp-content/plugins/user-role-editor-pro/includes/classes/editor.php on line 984

 File changelog.txt contains the full list of changes.

 == Additional Documentation ==